Lucia Cano: Career highlights

-In 2012, Cano participated as part of SPAINLab in the Spanish Pavilion at the 13th Venice Architecture Biennale, and in 2015 the architects of SelgasCano became the first Spaniards to design one of the most emblematic commissions in architecture—the Serpentine Gallery in Kensington Gardens.
+In 2012, Cano participated as part of SPAINLab in the Spanish Pavilion at the 13th Venice Architecture Biennale, and in 2015 the architects of SelgasCano designed the Serpentine Gallery in Kensington Gardens.
 Opening on June 23, 2015, their design took the form of an amorphous labyrinth, with various entrances and exits as well as a multicolored installation built by experimenting with the translucent and opaque possibilities of a plastic called ETFE.
 The gallery attracted more than 170,000 visitors who were able to interact with the pavilion.
 Embodying the playfulness that is characteristic of SelgasCano's works; its bright colors and organic shapes evoke a festive, childlike imagery.
 Yet, underneath this playfulness lies political and ecological assertions: as the materials used on the pavilion, such as methacrylate, are more sustainable and recyclable than traditional architectural materials like glass, the work suggests a new, resourceful vernacular.

 Second Home

 The Serpentine Gallery's style finds much in common with Selgascano's Second Home spaces.
 In 2014, SelgasCano began its collaboration with the British company Second Home to design co-working spaces for startup companies.
 Their projects have transformed existing buildings into vibrant backdrops filled with curving forms and greenery, which has become Second Home’s signature architectural style.
 The bright palette and choice of furniture created an energetic office space for small- to medium-sized groups to work and interact.
 Due to the flexible nature of the spaces, SelgasCano’s proposal ensures a range of activities and events can take place in shared areas for everyone.
 The architectural firm has designed a total of four office spaces in London, one in Lisbon, and a 90,000 square feet campus in East Hollywood.